Vehicular Networks for Combating a Worldwide Pandemic: Preventing the Spread of COVID-19: Open Challenges and Future Research Directions

 \subsection{Privacy Preserving Mechanisms}

-Privacy protection of the pandemic data must be handled during both data collection and its transmission over the vehicular network, taking into account that it consists of content-sensitive information as user name, ID and travel history.
+Privacy protection of the pandemic data must be handled during both data collection and its transmission over the vehicular network, taking into account that it consists of content-sensitive information as user name, ID and travel history~\cite{Sajid2016May}.
+In particular, the main function of the mobile tracing apps should include collecting information aiming at the general public, ability to alert on individuals at risk of infection, quarantine surveillance/monitoring for the confirmed infected individuals~\cite{Altmann2020Aug,BibEntry2021Mar}.
+Nevertheless, there is a trade-off between the privacy risk and the functionalities of the contact tracing apps.
+For instance, the privacy-preserving approach may not support any additional functionality for disease surveillance, which should be taken into account jointly~\cite{Wirth2020Nov}.
+Hence, the structure of the contact tracing app should be handled considering several issues such as use cases for different diseases; data transmission/collection technology, e.g., Bluetooth; and data-protection.
 The privacy preserving mechanisms during data collection can be achieved by developing decentralized data collection and storage~\cite{privacy_covid2}.
-Instead of collecting the data of all individuals in a cloud server, the pandemic data can be collected and cached in a decentralized manner, minimizing the vulnerability of the whole data being hacked.
+In order to provide data-privacy, instead of collecting the data of all individuals in a cloud server, the pandemic data can be collected and cached in a decentralized manner, minimizing the vulnerability of the whole data being hacked.
 To practically realize this approach in a vehicular network, each vehicle can act as the nodes of this decentralized architecture to form a cluster of the data of its own.
 Then, a device in the vehicle assigns a unique code to each of the passengers and share these data with each individual's cell phone without transmitting the information to the cloud data center.
 When an individual is subsequently diagnosed positive for COVID-19, he/she can input the diagnosis result into his/her cell phone while informing the other passengers in the cluster as well as the authorities.
 Thus, only the information belonging to the clusters containing at least one positively diagnosed person is shared with the authorities.
 This reduces the risk of large scale malicious activities during data transmission, by preventing the unnecessary share of the information of people in the clusters without any positively diagnosed person.

 Regarding the data transmission, vehicular networks have previously incorporated privacy preserving methods categorized as pseudonymization, randomization and aggregation~\cite{privacysurvey}.
 Pseudonymization is a procedure that alters the personal IDs in the data with the artificially created IDs.
 However, pseudonymization of the pandemic data is not an option since the ID and the name of the user is also desired to be transmitted to the central authority.
 On the other hand, randomization is a technique of perturbing a piece of the data before transmission, to hide the exact information, which leads to a decrease in the information accuracy.
 Similarly, aggregation techniques, targeting to preserve the privacy of the raw data, lead to decreased information accuracy.
 Even though aggregation methods can be applied to some of the pandemic applications like UAV-assisted monitoring for preserving data privacy, in general, they cannot be applicable to the applications where the raw data itself is required, such as border patrol applications.
 Hence, in general, the corruptions on the data due to the use of randomization and aggregation techniques may incur inaccurate results in data processing.
 As a result, deeper investigation is required to protect the privacy of the information, taking into account the aforementioned vehicular pandemic applications requiring accurate data with the personal information content.